redwoodjs/redwood/packages/api/src/logger/README.md

  * Set the default log level in dev or test to trace
  * Set the default log level warn in prod
  * Note you may override the default log level via the LOG_LEVEL environment variable
- * Nest objects under an `api` key to avoid conflicts with pino properties
  * Redact the host and other keys via a set redactionList

 ## Configuration Examples